-High Falls Gorge is the perfect place to spend an hour hiking when driving between Lake Placid and Whiteface Mountain ski resort in the stunning Adirondacks, NY.
+High Falls Gorge is the perfect place to spend an hour hiking when driving between Lake Placid and Whiteface Mountain ski resort in the stunning Adirondacks of upstate New York.

 Wooden boardwalks and bridges transport you around the stunning narrow gorge with picturesque High Falls the star of the show.

 High Falls gorge is a short, scenic and family friendly attraction among the many awesome things to do in Lake Placid.

 Our detailed guide to High Falls Guide will show you: